 Many associations typically hold a range of educational programs throughout the year, and that’s exactly what event planners do.
 If you check out most association websites, you’ll find that they are holding webinars, regional meeting, annual conventions, and more.

 Those who want to find event jobs in an association environment simply need to consider the various departments that get involved in any aspect of these programs.
-Find the job that fits your interest and grow from there.
-Find association event jobs by checking out the Association Forum or Professional Convention Management Association.
+Find a job that fits your interest and grow from there.

 Nonprofit Event Jobs